CloudCannon/rosey/docs/content/docs/_index.md

 npx rosey generate --source _site
 ```

-This will read the static HTML and extract any elements that have been tagged for translation.
+Rosey will read the static HTML and extract any elements that have been tagged for translation.
 We now see a new file in our project:

 {{< tree >}}
 .eleventy.js